Mihirgo25/Cogoport/proj1/Create a Database Schema.md

 Scalability and Performance: The structure should be designed to handle a high volume of concurrent users, large data sets, and frequent read and write operations, ensuring optimal performance, responsiveness, and scalability as the platform grows.

-Data Integrity and Security: Implement measures to ensure data integrity, such as enforcing constraints, avoiding data duplication, and implementing appropriate security measures like encryption and user access controls to protect user data
+Data Integrity and Security: Implement measures to ensure data integrity, such as enforcing constraints, avoiding data duplication, and implementing appropriate security measures like encryption and user access controls to protect user data.